June 5th, 2021

 Health experts say if anxiety and tension carry on for too long, it can weaken your immune system.
 In an interview “The Biology of Belief,” author Bruce Lipton explained that with chronic fear, “we are shutting down the maintenance of the body, which opens us up to infections and inflammations.”

 People with chronic pain sometimes identify with their pain.
 Their daily life often becomes focused on pain, which detracts from the ease and joys of life.

 Medicine addresses the physical but not the psychological aspects of pain.
 A variety of ways exist to address the psychological dimensions of pain.
 One effective method is hypnotherapy.
 We know this because Holly has successfully conducted numerous hypnotherapy sessions for pain management, and Bill has engaged in self-hypnosis to reduce pain.

-These hypnotherapy and self-hypnosis techniques are not intended to replace medical care, but as adjuncts to medical treatments.
-It is critical that you have your pain symptoms checked by a medical practitioner before you use hypnosis for pain management so that you do not inadvertently mask symptoms that need medical attention.
+These hypnotherapy and self-hypnosis techniques are not intended to replace medical care but as adjuncts to medical treatments.
+It is critical you have your pain symptoms checked by a medical practitioner before you use hypnosis for pain management so that you do not inadvertently mask symptoms that need medical attention.

 What may seem counterintuitive to chronic pain sufferers is that with hypnosis you go into the pain and transform it.
 Often by going into the pain, the cause of your “disease” is identified.
 Your biggest problem may be your inability to be at ease, especially with psychosomatic pain.